From quick rides to crisis: Guwahati monsoons expose Rapido's rainy day woes

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Rapido had emerged as a preferred mode of transport, lauded for saving time, navigating traffic jams, and offering comfortable and safe rides, especially for the women’s community.
+Rapido bike had emerged as a preferred mode of transport, lauded for saving time, navigating traffic jams, and offering comfortable and safe rides, especially for the women’s community.

 Its unique safety protocols, such as post-ride follow-up calls for female passengers, had successfully rebuilt trust in bike-hailing services after previous safety concerns.
 However, the current monsoon season is challenging this hard-earned credibility.